 Millions on the table for the top esports ‘athletes’

-Esports has grown exponentially as an industry, reaching greater audiences and locking in larger sponsorships every year.
+Esports has grown exponentially as an industry, reaching greater audiences and locking in larger apparel, gaming, and casino sponsorships every year.
 In fact, from 2012 to 2019, the prize pools for esports tournaments rose from just $13.8 million to over $215 million in 2019.
 That is roughly… 1400%?
-And these prize pools are just the tip of the iceberg of revenues, incomes and profits spread across the industry.
+And these prize pools are just the tip of the iceberg of revenues, incomes, and profits spread across the industry.
 But they are certainly enough to attract legions of hopeful players.